RNAclub/rnaclub.github.io/_pages/events.md

   <div class="details">
     <div>
       <h1 id="time1">Pascale Romby - Regulatory RNAs in pathogenic bacteria, the case of Staphylococcus aureus: novelties and future </h1>
-      <p id="p1"> 1.Mapping RNA-RNA pairings in vivo in bacteria and their importance in fast acclimation processes (stress responses, virulence); 2.Research on the translation initiation of structured mRNAs and its control in Escherichia coll and S. aureus in bacteria; 3.Research on the functions of regulatory RNAs and their networks in the opportunistic pathogen Staphylococcus aureus...<br>
-      Developing new experimental and analytical approaches for revealing RNA structure and RNA-protein interactions. <a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20230824_Pascale_Romby.html">(More...) </a> </p>
+      <p id="p1"> 1.Mapping RNA-RNA pairings in vivo in bacteria and their importance in fast acclimation processes (stress responses, virulence); 2.Research on the translation initiation of structured mRNAs and its control in Escherichia coll and S. aureus in bacteria; 3.Research on the functions of regulatory RNAs and their networks in the opportunistic pathogen Staphylococcus aureus<a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20230824_Pascale_Romby.html">(More...) </a> </p>
     </div>
   </div>
 </div>